 These changes in capacitive value tend to be extremely small - in the order of 0.001pF for an alternating pressure of around 1 dyne/cm² (i.e. normal speech level signals at around 30cm.) - according to Baxandall.

 T2 is an identical tunable IF can to T1, and one end of the primary winding is connected to the centre of the capacitor 'bridge' across T1 secondary.
 The other end is connected to the centre tap of T1 secondary (which is also referenced to ground).

-T2 secondary winding is loaded with C8 - a 47pF or 68pF capacitor (see schematic) - which allows the inductor core to be adjusted to resonate at the crystal frequency.
-The high 'Q' of T2 when tuned will allow the tiny changing bridge imbalance signal to be stepped up by the T2 turns ratio to a higher AC voltage - without introducing any further noise - for presentation to the gate of the JFET Q4.
+T2 secondary winding is loaded with C8 - a 47pF capacitor - which allows the inductor core to be adjusted to resonate at the crystal frequency.
+The high 'Q' of T2 when tuned will allow the tiny changing bridge imbalance signal to be 'stepped up' by T2 to a higher AC voltage on its secondary winding - without introducing any further noise. - This voltage is presented to the gate of the JFET Q4.